ig0ne/-OUTDATED-esx_fibjob/README.md

 https://github.com/indilo53/fivem-es_extended

 **Installation**
- * Copy the folder in cfx-server/ressources
+ * Copy the folder esx_fibjob and skinchanger in cfx-server/ressources
  * Import fib.sql in your database

+ * Skinchanger is a modification of the original script by indilo, adding some texture and accesories

 #Original script ==> https://github.com/indilo53